gamejolt/terms/distribution-agreement/global.md

 "**Marketplace**" means (1) the Marketplace section of the Game Jolt website (located at [gamejolt.com](http://gamejolt.com/)), the Game Jolt client (downloadable at [gamejolt.com/client](http://gamejolt.com/client)), and any other domains, subdomains or subsections of the Game Jolt website; (2) the Game Jolt sales widget that can be inserted into your website or any other website through an API that we develop and license to you; (3) any other mobile application, API, or SDK we develop and license to you that allows Users to purchase Products from Game Jolt, including in-game purchases; and (4) any other Game Jolt-branded, licensed or affiliated marketplace, platform, or service, whether existing now or in the future.

+"**Partner Program**" means a Game Jolt referral system that allows gameplay streamers (including YouTube and Twitch streamers), media content creators, and other online video personalities ("Partners") to send traffic to your Product page.

 "**Products**" are goods sold through the Marketplace, including but not limited to games, music, and artwork, plus any upgrades or add-ons to those goods.

 "**Product Revenue**" means any money received by Game Jolt from sales of your Products on the Marketplace, **minus** the percentage of the purchase price paid to Game Jolt (as defined below), and the actual costs of returns, discounts, chargebacks, third-party payment processing fees, wire transfers, referral fees, and any taxes that apply to the sale and are paid by Game Jolt.